Intimate Cabaret

-Intimate Cabaret was a British television programme broadcast from 1937 to 1939 on BBC Television.
+Intimate Cabaret is a British television programme broadcast from 1937 to 1939 on BBC Television.
 It was one of several spin-offs from the BBC series Cabaret.
 It was a live variety programme.
 There were 24 episodes.
 The first seven were produced by Harry Pringle and the last two by Eric Fawcett; the producers of the others are not known.
 No episode has survived.

 Performers

 The following performers appeared in the series five or more times, or as of February 2016 are the subjects of Wikipedia articles.
 Their numbers of appearances are given in parentheses.